RAM-online27/SKY130_CIRCUIT_DESIGN_WORKSHOP_RAM/README.md

  ![](simulation/day1/A1.PNG)
   - MOSFET has four terminals G= GATE D= DRAIN S=SOURCE B=BODY
+  - Gate oxide is made up of SiO2 layer that acts as insolation.
+  - Metal gate is place over the gate oxide layer
+  - it has a P-type Substrate
 - Regions of operation & conditions needed to operate in the region
 - Drain current Equation models for different Region of operation
 - Effects of Velocity Saturation Effect & plot